Radar, Gun Laying, Mk. I and Mk. II: Mk. II arrives

 Production of the Mk.
 II was by the Gramophone Company and Cossor.
 Prototype Mk.
 II sets began to appear as early as June 1940, but considerable changes were worked into the design as more information from the Mk.
 I sets flowed in.
 The final design began to arrive in production quantities in early 1941.

 Displays were located in a wooden cabin below the receiver array, including separate CRTs for range, bearing and elevation, allowing continual tracking throughout the engagement.
 The transmitter antenna now came in two versions, one with a wide angle beam for initially picking up the target or searching for it, and another with a much narrower beam that was used while tracking a single target.
 Although this introduced complexity, it also greatly reduced the problem of more than one target appearing on the displays.

 The Mk.
-II also included a new transmitter, which had increased in power three times from 50 to 150 kW.
+II also included a new transmitter, which had increased in power by a factor of three, from 50 to 150 kW.
 This extra power offered somewhat better range, but more importantly it allowed the pulse width to be significantly reduced while offering the same range.
 The sharpness of the echo is a function of the pulse width, so by reducing it the system became more accurate.
 The Mk.
 II could offer bearing measurements as accurate as ½ degree, about twice as accurate as the Mk.
 I*, and just within the range needed to directly aim the guns.
 The Mk.
 II had largely replaced the Mk.
 I* by mid-1942 and remained in service until 1943.
 An analysis demonstrated that the Mk.
 II improved the rounds-per-kill to 2,750, another significant advance.
 1,679 GL Mark II sets were produced between June 1940 and August 1943.